effiemanyos/ms2-produck/README.md

 # **TECHNOLOGIES USED**

-The following technology was used during the development and testing of this project:
+The following technologies were used during the development and testing of this project:

 ### **Languages**

 - **HTML5** to structure each page.
 - **CSS3** to style the elements within each page.
+- **Vanilla JavaScript** ADD CONTENT HERE
+- **jQuery** ADD CONTENT HERE

 ### **Workspaces, Version Control, Respository Hosting**
 - Store Repositories → [GitHub](https://github.com/)